wp-plugins/mention-me/readme.txt

 2. Activate the Mention-Me Widget plugin
 3. Go to the Appearance > Widget page and place the widget in your sidebar in the Design

-If you find any bugs or have any ideas, please mail us.
+If you find any bugs or have any ideas, please mail them to code (at) thorsten-ott.de

 == Frequently Asked Questions ==

 If you have any questions please sent them to code (at) thorsten-ott.de

 == Changelog ==

+= 1.0.3 =

+* some cleanup

 = 1.0.2 =